codeconscious/ccvtac/README.md

 As an experiment, I rewrote this application in OOP-style F#, using LLMs solely for the rough initial conversion (which greatly reduced the overall time and labor necessary at the cost of requiring a *lot* of manual cleanup).
 Ultimately, I was surprised how much I preferred the F# code over the C#, so I decided to keep this tool in F#.

-Due to this background, the code is not particularly idiomatic F#, but it is perfectly viable in its current blended-style form.
-That said, I'll probably tweak it over time to gradually to introduce more FP, mainly for practice.
+Due to this background, the code is not particularly idiomatic F#, but it is certainly perfectly viable in its current blended-style form.
+That said, I'll probably tweak it over time to gradually to introduce more idiomatic F# code.